cardano-foundation/CIPs/CIP-XXXX/README.md

 is precisely the example we seek to make work.
 `f True ()` will fail as expected, while `f False ()` will return `()` as expected.

+### Soundness of optimisations

+We note that you can soundly optimise `(\x -> M) N` into `x` is not mentioned in `M`, or similar occurrences where the result of `N` isn't needed.
+Such an optimisation will change the behaviour of the script necessarily, as any traces in `N` will no longer happen, yet, this is not important in practice as traces are merely a debugging tool.
+The budget used will decrease, but people do not rely on budget exhaustion to signal invalidity.

+Transformations like `M || N` into `force (ifThenElse M (delay True) (delay N))` follow a similar principle: traces that happened before might no longer happen.
+The used budget will increase if M is `False`, yet this is likely still an acceptable transformation for most people.

 ### Backward compatibility